What Causes Near-Death Experiences, and Who Has Them?

 Who experiences NDEs?

-One of the more fascinating elements of NDE research is that there don’t seem to be underlying cultural, mental, or societal conditions that affect them.
+One of the more fascinating elements of NDE research is that there aren’t any known underlying cultural, mental, or societal conditions that affect them.
 They impact people regardless of psychological, educational, emotional, environmental, or socioeconomic backgrounds or settings.

 Near-death experiences have been encountered by people of every race and creed, from children through adulthood and beyond.
 Every nationality and cultural identity.
 And there are examples of both modern accounts gathered scientifically and examples from antiquity noted in ancient texts.
 Put simply, anyone can have a near-death experience.

 NDEs are not attributable to any known conditions, behaviors, or characteristics.
-This includes mental illness, drug abuse, spiritual beliefs or practices, criminality, sexual orientation, gender, age, poverty, or any other characteristics identified as the result of biases or discrimination.
+This includes education level, mental illness, drug abuse, spiritual beliefs or practices, criminality, sexual orientation, gender, age, poverty, or any other characteristic.
 You might say NDEs are “equal opportunity” experiences.

-There is one exception to this rule; those with a psychological condition known as absorption, a personality trait wherein a person becomes “absorbed” in mental imagery, is noted in a substantial number of NDE cases.
+There is one exception to this rule—those with a psychological condition known as absorption, a personality trait wherein a person becomes “absorbed” in mental imagery.
+Absorption is noted in a substantial number of NDE cases.
 However, research has proven conclusively that near-death experiences are not an indication of personality traits or mental disorders, and it remains unclear if higher levels of absorption increase the likelihood of an NDE or not.

 NDEs in special populations